-- Adherence to community standards for both the building’s appearance and occupant’s behavior (think pet policy or short term rental restrictions)
+- Adherence to community standards for both the building’s appearance and occupants’ behavior (like pet policies or short-term rental restrictions)

-In smaller HOAs, such as the many San Francisco Victorian and Edwardian multiunit buildings, the homeowners association is often quite casual.
-Still governed by the CCRs, you may find that there is no outside property management and that bills are split and paid as they come.
-The larger high rises such as those in Soma and South Beach will have professional management and more perks (and higher dues).
+In smaller HOAs, such as the many San Francisco Victorian and Edwardian buildings of ~two to four units, the homeowners association is often quite casual.
+Still governed by the CC&Rs, you may find that there is no outside property management and that bills are split and paid as they come.
+The larger high-rises, like those in SoMa and South Beach, will have professional management and more perks (and higher dues).
 There are pros and cons to each.

-The SFhotlist Team at Keller Williams San Francisco works with many San Francisco condo buyers.
-Over the years, we’ve come up with a list of frequently asked questions about the condo association.
-Here are some of the most common questions Realtors are asked about HOA’s in San Francisco.
+The Vivre Real Estate team works with many San Francisco condo buyers.
+In 20+ years and 800+ home sales in the SF Bay Area market, we’ve come up with a list of frequently asked questions about the condo association.
+Here are some of the most common questions our Realtors are asked about homeowners associations in San Francisco.

 The answer to this question will vary by HOA.
-Ask whether or not there are any rental restrictions, either for short term (under 30 days) or long-term (typically 6 months or more).
+Ask whether or not there are any rental restrictions, for either short-term rentals (under 30 days) or long-term rentals (typically 6 months or more).
 You can also ask how many units in the building are currently rented.
-Banks have restrictions on the ratio of owner-occupied to rental units so you’ll want to know in advance.
+Banks have restrictions on the ratio of owner-occupied to rental units, so you’ll want to know in advance.

-Considering there are more dogs in San Francisco than children, the answer will affect many prospective homeowners.
-In fact, the question is so common that Danielle Lazier now posts the pet policy directly in the MLS agent remarks!
+Considering there are more dogs in San Francisco than children, the answer to this one affects many prospective homeowners.
+In fact, the question is so common that we like to get ahead of it by posting the pet policy directly in the MLS agent remarks!

-Good news for pet lovers: California law prohibits condo deed restrictions against keeping pets.
+The answer is good news for pet lovers: California law prohibits condo deed restrictions against keeping pets.
 The Davis-Stirling Act states that no condo association can prohibit a unit owner from keeping at least one pet, subject to the HOA rules.
 (Civ.
-Code §4715) “Pet” is defined as any domesticated dog, cat, bird, aquatic animal kept in an aquarium, or other animal agreed on by the HOA and the unit owner.
+Code §4715) In legalese, “pet” is defined for these purposes as any domesticated dog, cat, bird, aquatic animal kept in an aquarium, or other animal agreed upon by the HOA and the unit owner.
 However, the HOA may limit the number, size and breed of pet the owner may keep.

 Service animals must always be permitted.
 The Americans with Disabilities Act allows people with disabilities to bring their service animals wherever the public is allowed.

-HOA dues in San Francisco range from approximately $175 all of the way to $2000+ per month.
-As is probably obvious, the dues for a Noe Valley duplex with no elevator, no doorman and no saline swimming pool will be lower than those for a penthouse at Lumina with all of the luxury high rise bells and whistles.
+HOA dues in San Francisco range from approximately $175 per month on the low end, all the way to $2000+ per month.
+As you might imagine, the dues for a Noe Valley duplex with no elevator, no doorman and no saline swimming pool will be lower than those for a penthouse at Lumina with all the luxury-high-rise bells and whistles.

-In general, HOA dues cover the costs to maintain and manage the building.
-This can include property insurance, water, garbage, landscaping, management and maintaining a “reserve account” put aside for bigger ticket maintenance items like exterior painting, installing a new roof, etc.
+In general, HOA dues go toward the costs to maintain and manage the building.
+This can include property insurance, water, garbage, landscaping and management of the HOA itself.
+An amount is also set aside to maintain a “reserve account,” which pays for bigger-ticket maintenance items like exterior painting, installing a new roof, etc.

 If the operating budget is too low with no reserves set aside, the costs for unexpected needs will be placed suddenly on the HOA members in the form of a special assessment, which can be quite the financial shock if members aren’t prepared.

 Some associations choose not to keep reserves so that the monthly fee is low.
-If you buy into a building like this, you get to keep more of your money each month but be prepared to share the costs of maintenance as it happens over time.
+If you buy into a building like this, you get to keep more of your money each month—but be prepared to share the costs of maintenance, as things inevitably happen over time.

-Each HOA will have its own restrictions on remodeling and unit alterations.
-For the most part, you can do what you want within the walls of your unit as long as your remodel doesn’t adversely affect the structural integrity of the building or the architectural appeal from the outside.
-You may be required to submit architectural plans before beginning work and of course, you’re expected to do work to code with licensed contractors.
+Each homeowners association in San Francisco will have its own restrictions on remodeling and unit alterations.
+For the most part, you can do what you want within the walls of your unit, as long as your remodel doesn’t adversely affect the structural integrity of the building or the architectural appeal from the outside.
+You may be required to submit architectural plans before beginning work, and of course, you are expected to perform work to code with licensed contractors.